PeihuaChen/gate/plugins/Tagger_MetaMap/README.txt

 annotatePhrases: set to true to output MetaMap phrase-level annotations (generally noun-phrase chunks).
 Only phrases containing a MetaMap mapping will be annotated.
 Can be useful for later post-coordination of phrase-level terms that do not exist in a pre-coordinated form in UMLS.

+annotNormalize: can be set to 'None', 'LeadingDeterminer', or 'AllDeterminers' to control whether and how determiners within the content of each of inputASTypes are handled.
+This is most useful for CoReference mode, so that 'his hypertension' and 'the hypertension' are both processed by MetaMap as simply 'hypertension' and treated as equivalent strings for coreference purposes.

+excludeIfContains: If an entry within inputASTypes contains any of the annotations in this list, then do not process this instance.

+excludeIfWithin: If an entry within inputASTypes occurs within any of the annotations in this list, then do not process that instance.

 inputASName: input Annotation Set name.
 Use in conjunction with inputASTypes (see below).
 Unless specified, the entire document content will be sent to MetaMap.

 inputASTypes: only send the content of these annotations within inputASName to MetaMap and add new MetaMap annotations inside each.
 Unless specified, the entire document content will be sent to MetaMap.

+This parameter also accepts entries in the form Annotation.feature == value so that you can filter your input annotations according to feature value (although regexes for value are not currently allowed).

 inputASTypeFeature: send the content of this feature within inputASTypes to MetaMap and wrap a new MetaMap annotation around each annotation in inputASTypes.
 If the feature is empty or does not exist, then the annotation content is sent instead.